ucsb-cs148/w25/_lab/lab09.md

 By the same deadline, add a `#Deployment` section at the bottom of your README.md, which points to a live testable version of your project, either on your deployment platform of choice, or to platform binaries (e.g. hosted on Google Drive).

+If it is not possible for you to create a distributable binary of your product for some reason (e.g. IOS ipa) or if you're using ExpoGO, please document the exact installation/run procedure or assist the teaching team members individually in getting your app deployed to their devices (ideally during Friday's lab session).

 The deadline for your Manual and for the Design Document remains the coming **Wed 03/20, 23:59:59**, two days after the live project demonstration.

 # Team Roles and Github Contributions